 Obama says the question of when babies obtain human rights is “above his pay grade.”
+[Ed.: link updated to an archived link because the original was broken.]
 This has to be one of the very most ill-advised things any major candidate has said, thus far in the election cycle.
 Even aside from the fact that it probably unsettles people throughout the spectrum of opinions on abortion, it’s not very presidential.

 For a man who has repeatedly voted on abortion rights bills and spoken out countless times about his opinion of Roe v.
 Wade and a woman’s “right to choose,” this is a shameful and irresponsible dodge.
 It can’t possibly be true that he has no opinion – that would make him utterly amoral on the topic, yet he claims to hold moral positions on it.
 Nor is it true, since he is a legislator now and a would-be President holds a veto power, that it is “above his pay grade.”
 Were that so, he would have been abusing his office and the public trust each time he voted on an abortion-related bill or opined on the topic on the campaign trail.

 So what are we left with?
 The most shameful kind of dodge: one which masks a strongly held opinion as though it is irrelevant, when it is not; which does so by means of a false humility; which is clearly a sham; and which is employed only because of the circumstances, namely a discussion in a church, despite the fact that the forum was televised; after all, we can’t have booing broadcast to the people.